-We believe that the preceding analysis has already importantly mitigated this concern, as we controlled for a range of socioeconomic characteristics of relevance to this particular channel: income inequality; ethnic fractionalization; and even alcohol consumption, which can be induced by low social standing and holds adverse health effects.
+We believe that the preceding analysis has already importantly mitigated this concern, as we controlled for DIFFABSLAT and a range of socioeconomic characteristics of relevance to this particular channel: income inequality; ethnic fractionalization; and even alcohol consumption, which can be induced by low social standing and holds adverse health effects (see also section (3.3.2)).
 Nevertheless, doubts may linger.